darevalog/Reto_1-Diego_Arevalo/README.md

 ```

 > [!IMPORTANT]
-> This code would has some problems.
+> This code may present some errors when receiving user data.
+For example when requesting a data of type "int" and receiving a "str", "bool", etc...
+Since I only looked for the code to be functional without being completely polished.